bryntum/upgrade-bryntum-scheduler-to-bryntum-schedulerpro-starter/README.md

 ## Set up a MySQL database locally

 First set up a MySQL database locally by installing MySQL Server and MySQL Workbench.
-MySQL Workbench is a MySQL GUI that we’ll use to create a database with tables for the Scheduler data and to run queries.
+MySQL Workbench is a MySQL GUI that we'll use to create a database with tables for the Scheduler data and to run queries.
 Download MySQL Server and MySQL Workbench from the MySQL community downloads page.
-If you’re using Windows, you can use the MySQL Installer to download the MySQL products.
+If you're using Windows, you can use the MySQL Installer to download the MySQL products.
 Use the default configurations when configuring MySQL Server and Workbench.
 Make sure that you configure the MySQL Server to start at system startup for convenience.

 Open the MySQL Workbench desktop application.
 Open the local instance of the MySQL Server that you configured.

-We’ll write our MySQL queries in the query tab and execute the queries by pressing the yellow lightning bolt button.
+We'll write our MySQL queries in the query tab and execute the queries by pressing the yellow lightning bolt button.

 ## Create a MySQL database for the Bryntum Scheduler data: Adding tables and example data

-Let’s run some MySQL queries in MySQL Workbench to create, use, and populate a database for our Bryntum Scheduler.
+Let's run some MySQL queries in MySQL Workbench to create, use, and populate a database for our Bryntum Scheduler.
 Execute the following query to create a database called `bryntum_scheduler_pro`:

 ```sql